aws-samples/aws2tf/README.md

 If for example you want to get several VPCs you can use the cumulative mode:

-To get all the VPC related resources in a particular VPC
+To get all the VPC related resources in three particular VPC's
 ```
 ./aws2tf.sh -t vpc -i vpc-aaaaaaaaa
 ./aws2tf.sh -t vpc -i vpc-bbbbbbbbb -c yes